MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 Next, TODO

 1. Create a variable named `STORAGE_NAME` with a uniquely generated name for your Azure Storage instance.
-You will use this variable later in this section.
+You use this variable later in this section.

     ```azurecli-interactive
     STORAGE_NAME="stor$RANDOM"